 The great resignation has changed job priorities.
 Labor shortages are forcing employers to look at the culture they have created.
 People are realizing they don’t need to sacrifice their work/life balance.
-And, a lot of industries and old school institutions have realized they need to restructure if they want to survive.
+And, a lot of industries and old-school institutions have realized they need to restructure if they want to survive.

 Time vs Where?

 The discussion in 2021 was about where we were going to work.
-Many companies have already adapted (or are planning to adapt) to a hybrid model.
+Many companies have already adopted (or are planning to adopt) a hybrid model.
 With such large-scale changes happening to the number of people who WFH, many companies are now dealing with the fact that a 9-5 isn’t conducive to a hybrid environment.
 Also now, not limited by distance and location, companies are hiring from many different time zones.
 Causing the problem (and therefore, discussion) of when will we work.
 How will companies keep consistent hours, monitor their employees’ output, and keep up effective communication if none of their employees are working on the same schedule?

 Skills vs Roles?

 One of the main reasons behind The Great Resignation is what is being called the Skill Gap.
 For years, companies have tried to put together teams of “unicorns.”
 Unicorns are employees (people) that can fulfill many different roles at once.
 For example, a graphic designer who ALSO happens to be an IT expert.
 A lot of the desire for a team of unicorns comes from the need for capable employees who can wear multiple hats.
 In small businesses, team members often do more than one job, which is fine!
 This allows companies to be efficient.

 With that said, “unicorn” culture has increased the number of skills that are common to hire within a single role.
 Many job descriptions look for employees that can handle a massive scope of skills and tasks that may not have actually had much to do with the advertised role.
 This creates a gap between the skills a person could reasonably possess vs what skills or job roles are required for a position.

 The Skill Gap